On a finite-volume approximation of a diffusion-convection equation with a multiplicative stochastic force: The finite-volume framework

-(where $\mathcal N$ is the maximum of edges incident to any vertex) that measures the regularity of a given mesh and is useful to perform the convergence analysis of finite-volume schemes.
+that measures the regularity of a given mesh and is useful to perform the convergence analysis of our finite-volume scheme.
 This number should be uniformly bounded by a constant not depending on the mesh size $h$ for the convergence results to hold.
-We have in particular $\forall K,L\in \Tau$,
+We have in particular for any $ K,L\in \Tau$,